Summer offers a rewarding opportunity to get a taste of living abroad while learning about a new culture or enhancing foreign language skills

 Get an iNext Card and, if your program does not include insurance or if you plan to travel before or after your program, either upgrade your iNext card to a premium or comprehensive plan, or purchase an additional International Health Insurance plan.

+What else?
 Have fun, learn, and get the most from your experience!